Find Nursing Colleges

 Find Schools Near

-Life As a LP or LV Nurse
+List of LP or LV Nurse Job Duties

 • Prepare or examine food trays for conformance to prescribed diet.

-These are the skills Licensed Practical and Licensed Vocational Nurses say are the most useful in their careers:
+When polled, Licensed Practical and Licensed Vocational Nurses say the following skills are most frequently used in their jobs:

 Service Orientation: Actively looking for ways to help people.